ade-verd/42_printf/README.md

-# PRINTF Project
+# Printf Project

 ## Project Overview
-PRINTF is a 42 Project that aims to mimic libc printf function
+ft_printf is a 42 Project that aims to mimic libc printf function

 Basics, requested from subject:
 * parsing for flags, field_width, precision, length_modifier